 You will also have access to a set of digital resources and be encouraged to extend your learning through peer learning experiences.

-The total structured learning time for the programme is just short of 30 hours; you should allow a further 20 hours (approximately) of self-directed preparation and reflection to enable you to get the most out of the course.
+The total structured learning time for the programme is approximately 36 hours; you should allow a further 20 hours (approximately) of self-directed preparation and reflection to enable you to get the most out of the course.

 Click on the icons in the diagram below to explore the course elements in more detail.